 Women's Bible Study

-A Women's Bible Study takes place via Zoom on Sunday evenings at 6:00pm.
+A Women's Bible Study takes place via Zoom on Tuesday evenings at 6:00pm.
+This fall, the focus is on Elijah using a study from Priscilla Shirer.
 This study is facilitated by Sandy Walker and led by Heather Denardo.
-This study begins on September 12th and lasts 7 weeks.
+Contact the church office for the Zoom link.

 Brown Bag Bible Study